corygleisinger17-cmd/SafeHaven/Product/Domain_Model.md

 - Smoke Detector
 - Air Compressor

-Inventory is one of the primary domains within SafeHaven.
+Asset is one of the primary domains within SafeHaven.

 ---

 ## Category

-Categories organize inventory.
+Categories organize Asset.

 Examples